loedolff/ecs-primer/README.md

 - Name of the project / application used as tag / name in all resources created
 - ECS key
 - ECS registry / Docker image URL to run
+- Docker compose file to define the service (see http://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose.html
+  - but we provide a default spring bootstrap applicaiton)

 What it does: